senchalabs/jQTouch/README.md

 This is typically used internally for creating releases — It does everything the standard build does, but then additionally minifies all JS/CSS and updates the paths in demo files.

-#### 'grunt` default

-This task is used only for iterative development.
-It does not update submodule, nor clean the build.

 External Guides